Siccity/SerializableCallback/README.md

 ### SerializableCallback
 Lets you drag-and-drop methods with or without return values / parameters in the Unity inspector.
-It uses expression trees to create a delegate on first execution, so repeated use will likely not have a significant performance impact.
+It uses expression trees and reflection to cache a delegate on first execution.

 Usage is identical to UnityEvent